Tim77277/WizardUIKit/README.md

     //do something with the selected information
 }
 ```
-**Note: if a given value in selectedStringsForComponents is not found to the matched component, it will scroll to index 0**
+**Note: if a given value in selectedStringsForComponents is not found to the matched component, index 0 will be selected as default**